TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > __Codename__ Ahau kan ..
 Sumo Sacerdote

+> You earn a Referral:
-> You earn Referral to my Employeer
+> - to my employeer
+> - other people in my network
 >
 > and four hours remote workshop for you and your school
 > > __IoT Solution Architect: From The Device To A Cloud Platform__